ruvnet/local-logic/README.md

 ## 🌟 Acknowledgments

-- DSPy team for the core framework
+- To **rUv** for the creation and vision behind Local Logic
-- Poker theory contributors
+- Contributors and collaborators across various domains
-- Community feedback and testing
+- Community feedback and support that drives continuous improvement

 ---

 For detailed documentation, visit our [Wiki](wiki-link).

-For support, join our [Discord Community](discord-link).
+For support, join our [Community Forum](forum-link).